 Friday, March 22 - 11:00AM, 1:30PM PDT

-Building Effects with Niagara and Blueprint
+Building Effects with Niagara and Blueprint (WATCH NOW)

 Niagara is Unreal Engine’s powerful new VFX tool for authoring sophisticated real-time particle effects.
 In this session, you will see how to use this new tool in a practical example that combines Niagara with Unreal Engine's visual scripting language, Blueprint, to create a dynamically-generated, in-game high-end effect.